 I started my career as a photographer in Vancouver working for the Montizambert brothers.
-They ran a high-end studio that dealt with high-priced products.
+They ran a high-end studio which dealt with high-priced products.
 I learned a great deal from them, and the work environment was something I came to enjoy very much.
 They played their music loud, (usually classical) and they drank red wine.
 I loved this, and still do.

 When I got to that age when all my friends were starting to get married, I became the go-to photographer.
 It was still the days of film and it was very stressful.
 It was also back in the days when being a wedding photographer was something people would snigger at.

 When digital photography was making its appearance, I was skeptical.
 The quality was no match for film, and I naively brushed it off.
 It wasn’t until 2005 when a friend showed me a few images from a wedding shot on a digital camera, that I changed my mind.
 I’ve never looked back.